 - Speaking and Listening Standards: 1, 2

-- Allow for sufficient time to implement: Students will need approximately four 40-minute class sessions to complete the main project components; plan appropriately for any extension activities you wish to complete.
+- Allow for sufficient time to implement: Students will need approximately 3-4 class sessions of 30-minute minutes to complete the main project components; plan appropriately for any extension activities you wish to complete.

 - Be flexible with implementation: Keep in mind that some students may need extra time to complete the activities scheduled for each of the sessions.
 Consider implementing various extension activities to reinforce student learning.